GLOBAL MARKETS-Stocks near highs, dollar drifts after Fed see hike "fairly soon"

 He said before his inauguration that the dollar's strength against the Chinese yuan was "killing us", raising concern in the "strong dollar" policy espoused by recent U.S. administrations could change.

-Mnuchin had praised the strong dollar on Wednesday, however, telling the Wall Street Journal it reflected confidence in the economy.
+However, Treasury Secretary Steven Mnuchin praised the strong dollar on Wednesday, telling the Wall Street Journal it reflected confidence in the economy.

 Yields on 10-year U.S. Treasury bonds held steady at 2.415 percent, having fallen after the minutes.